1 Changing the size of MySQL buffers

 (

-values).
+") for string columns, or zero for numeric columns (this isn't the same as columns containingNULLvalues).
 If a string column has a length of zero after removal of trailing spaces, or a numeric column has a value of zero, it is marked in the bit map and not saved to disk.
 Non-empty strings are saved as a length byte plus the string contents. - Usually takes much less disk space than fixed-length tables.

 - Each record uses only as much space as is required.
 If a record becomes larger, it is split into as many pieces as required.
 This results in record fragmentation.